Individual payload files can be made 'secret' and so will not be listed in the menu unless the user takes a special action (e.g. enters a password).

 In the example below, if you type CTRL+F9 (in any menu) then a blank screen will appear with a password prompt.

-You can then type the password EASY (in capital letters), and any hidden menu items will then magically appear in the E2B menus!
+You can then type the password EASY (in capital letters), and the hidden menu items will then magically appear in the E2B menus!

 To make them disappear again, type CTRL+F9 again and press ENTER instead of entering the correct password.
 Or you could define a CTRL+F10 key to hide them all again more quickly (see below).
 Another alternative is to reload the Main menu again from the Main menu by pressing F8.